drduh/YubiKey-Guide/README.md

 ## Rotating keys

-Rotating keys is more a bit more involved.
+Rotating keys is involing a bit more work.
 First, follow the original steps to generate each sub-key.
 Previous sub-keys may be kept or deleted from the identity.

 Finish by exporting new keys: